ucdavis-bioinformatics-training/2022-Feb-Introduction-To-Python-For-Bioinformatics/python/python3.md

 	print("Differential expression between 0 and 50")
 	print("Check the significance")

-# You can have if statements inside of other if statements
+# You can have nested if statements
 sig = 0.049
 if (diffexp > 0 and diffexp < 50):
 	print("Differential expression between 0 and 50")